SpikeAI/2022-11_brainhack_DetecSpikMotifs/README.md

 ### Test of SPADE on those motifs
 We can test the pattern detection of SPADE with one of those particular motifs for which the
 neuron don't have a synchronous activity.
 We have added little noises as you can see below.

 ![](./figures/rastor_plot_spade_spike_diag_motif.PNG)

 By changing the window length of detection we can retrieve those motifs but
 the algorithm with the parameters we used, is just searching for synchronous activity
 Hence he considered that the motifs is synchronous, the red points that represents the detections
 are aligned.

+The window length has been put to the length of the motif.

 ![](./figures/rastor_plot_spade_pattern_diag_motif.PNG)